Krippendorf's Tribe

 Krippendorf's Tribe is a 1998 American comedy film directed by Todd Holland and based on Frank Parkin's 1985 novel of the same name.
 The film stars Richard Dreyfuss, Jenna Elfman, Natasha Lyonne, and Lily Tomlin.
 Its plot follows Professor James Krippendorf (Dreyfuss), an anthropologist who, with the help of his three children, creates a fictitious lost New Guinea tribe to cover up his misuse of grant money.

-Krippendorf's Tribe was produced by Touchstone Pictures and distributed by Buena Vista Pictures, the former a label of and the latter a subsidiary of The Walt Disney Company.
+Krippendorf's Tribe was produced by Touchstone Pictures and distributed by Buena Vista Pictures.
 The film received generally negative reviews, with criticism for its racial stereotypes.

 Plot

 Respected anthropologist James Krippendorf and his wife, Jennifer, bring their three children along during their much-enjoyed search in New Guinea for a lost tribe.
 The search fails, despite the family's best efforts.
-After Jennifer's death back in the U.S., James falls into academic stagnation, having spent all his foundation grant money raising the children as a single parent.
-Scheduled to lecture at a college and fearful of being charged with misuse of grant funds, James concocts an imaginary tribe, the Shelmikedmu, using the names of his children as a basis.
+After Jennifer's death back in the U.S., Krippendorf falls into academic stagnation, having spent all his foundation grant money raising the children as a single parent.
+Scheduled to lecture at a college and fearful of being charged with misuse of grant funds, Krippendorf concocts an imaginary tribe, the Shelmikedmu, using the names of his children as a basis.
 He later fakes a 16 mm "documentary" film, casting his children as tribe members and superimposing footage of a legitimate New Guinean tribe so as to enhance the illusion.

-Anthropologist Veronica Micelli contacts cable-TV producer Henry Spivey, forcing James to continue creating fraudulent footage as James' rival Ruth Allen becomes suspicious.
+Anthropologist Veronica Micelli contacts cable-TV producer Henry Spivey, forcing Krippendorf to continue creating fraudulent footage as Krippendorf's rival Ruth Allen becomes suspicious.
 Because he has described a culture unlike any other, Krippendorf's fraud becomes increasingly famous.
-James himself masquerades as a tribal elder, while his two sons, Mickey and Edmund, create and enact increasingly imaginative rituals.
-Only the eldest child, James' daughter Shelly, refuses to participate due to her disgust at the dishonesty perpetrated by her father.
+Krippendorf himself masquerades as a tribal elder, while his two sons, Mickey and Edmund, create and enact increasingly imaginative rituals.
+Only the eldest child, Krippendorf's daughter Shelly, refuses to participate due to her disgust at the dishonesty perpetrated by her father.

-Taking advantage of her curiosity, James tricks Veronica into participating in his false documentary.
-When she discovers the truth, she is initially angry, but later helps James continue his fraud.
-Ruth Allen travels to New Guinea, discovering no tribe in the location specified by James.
-She transmits the news via fax to a colleague, who exposes James at a gala.
-James' imaginative son, Mickey, improvises a lie, that the Shelmikedmu hide by means of a magical ritual known only to them.
+Taking advantage of her curiosity, Krippendorf tricks Veronica into participating in his false documentary.
+When she discovers the truth, she is initially angry, but later helps Krippendorf continue his fraud.
+Ruth travels to New Guinea, discovering no tribe in the location specified by Krippendorf.
+She transmits the news via fax to a colleague, who exposes Krippendorf at a gala.
+Krippendorf's imaginative son, Mickey, improvises a lie, that the Shelmikedmu hide by means of a magical ritual known only to them.

-Unknown to the majority of the characters, Shelly has contacted the New Guineans befriended by her family during the futile search for the lost tribe, urging them to masquerade as the Shelmikedmu in order to disappoint Ruth Allen.
+Unknown to the majority of the characters, Shelly has contacted the New Guineans befriended by her family during the futile search for the lost tribe, urging them to masquerade as the Shelmikedmu in order to disappoint Ruth.
 The ruse succeeds, and the accusation of fraud is abandoned.
-James, relieved of his worries, ends his fraud.
-Because Veronica has become sexually involved with him during her participation in his deceit, she assumes the role of a mother toward the children, though she is not explicitly said to marry James.
+Krippendorf, relieved of his worries, ends his fraud.
+He and Veronica become a couple, and she assumes the role of mother to his children.